RussellReadMSFT/OfficeDocs-SkypeForBusiness/Teams/limits-specifications-teams.md

 <sup>5</sup> 28 KB is an approximate limit because it includes the message itself (text, image links, etc.), @-mentions, number of connectors, and reactions.

 <sup>6</sup> Teams in GCC can accommodate 25,000 members but teams in GCCH/DoD can only accommodate 2,500 members.
 Further note that teams/channel mentions are blocked in teams with over 10,000 members.

+<sup>7</sup> Org-wide teams in GCC, GCCH, and DoD can only accommodate 5,000 members.

 ## Messaging